Updated Sept. 15, 2014

-Alibaba, China’s gigantic answer to Amazon (AMZN), announced on its company blog that it was foregoing a listing on the Hong Kong Stock Exchange, opting to launch an initial public offering on a U.S. exchange (likely the NYSE).
-Speculation about the Alibaba IPO pegs the company’s valuation at beyond $130 billion, which would make it one of the biggest initial public offerings of all time.
+Alibaba, China’s answer to Amazon (AMZN), will forgo a listing on the Hong Kong Stock Exchange and instead launch its potentially record-breaking initial public offering on the New York Stock Exchange.
+Speculation about the Alibaba IPO has pegged the company’s valuation from $130 billion to $170 billion, dwarfing most other public companies in the U.S.

 Moreover, I’d put good money on Alibaba’s stock price doubling when it opens for trading.
 Unfortunately for you, those shares will be next to impossible to acquire prior to the offering.